eBay/Sequence-Semantic-Embedding/README.md

 python -m flask run --port 5000 --host=0.0.0.0
 ```

-Once the webserver starts, you can just open a web browser and put a GET request like below to see your question answering web service result:
+Once the webserver starts, you can just open a web browser and put a GET request like below to see your search ranking web service result:

 ```
 http://<your-ip-address>:5000/api/search?query=red nike shoes&?nbest=10